 Conservation Status of Irish Raised Bogs

 Under the EU Habitats Directive the National Parks and Wildlife Service (NPWS) are obliged to complete a report every 7 years on the condition of designated habitats.
-The assessments carried out in 2006 found that 10 years after the introduction of the habitats directive, no peatland type of priority importance in Ireland is in good conservation status.
-Raised bogs have been given a BAD status in this report because of the significant decrease in their range, habitat structure, habitat function and area.
+The assessments carried out in 2006 and in 2013 found that no peatland type of priority importance in Ireland is in good conservation status.
+Raised bogs have been given a BAD status in these reports because of a significant decrease in their range, habitat structure, habitat function and area.

 Extent and Utilisation of Raised Bog